AvaProtocol/OAK-docs/_docs/manage-with-systemd.md

 ## Preparation

-To prepare for setting up a `systemd` service for the OAK binary, you'll need the following information:
+To prepare for setting up a `systemd` service for the Ava Protocol binary, you'll need the following information:

 1. `INSTALLATION_DIR`: Directory where downloaded the `oak-collator` binary
 2. `NODE_NAME`: Custom identifier for your node
-3. `DATA_DIR`: Directory where you would like to store OAK blockchain data
+3. `DATA_DIR`: Directory where you would like to store Ava Protocol blockchain data
 4. `NODE_KEY`: Key for running your collator
 5. `USER`: User that the service should run as
 6. `GROUP`: Group that the service should run as